gabyx/Githooks/docs/cli/git_hooks_update.md

 ### Options

 ```
       --yes               Always accepts a new update (non-interactive, only non-major versions).
       --no                Always deny an update and only check for it.
       --yes-all           Always accepts a new update (non-interactive, all versions).
+      --use-pre-release   Also discover pre-release versions when updating.
       --enable            Enable daily Githooks update checks.
       --disable           Disable daily Githooks update checks.
   -h, --help              help for update
 ```

 ### SEE ALSO